26th Annual Pediatric Ethics Conference- It Takes a Village: The Role of Pediatric Ethics in the Community

 • Reflect on narratives encountered in clinical work and identify best practices for engaging these narratives in ethics, research, care, and advocacy.

-• Identify examples of how healthcare expertise can
+• Identify examples of how healthcare expertise can inform policy decisions.

 Learner Outcome